bazercount/4Base/README.md

 Changes* (28.12.2023 18:18)

-- Upload Profile Picture now costs 5000 Gold. (to block annoying Bots)
-- saved Space by DELETING the old Picture when UPLOADING one
+- .. save disk space by deleting/overriting the profile.jpg with the upload function

 SYSTEM REQUIREMENTS: 256mb RAM, linux server